 In 1840 New Zealand became a British colony.
 At first it was part of the colony of New South Wales, but it soon became a colony in its own right.
 It was ruled by a governor who was appointed by Britain.

 The role of the colonial government was to govern British settlers, and also to protect Māori from the settlers.
 The settlers wanted the government to encourage development and further immigration, and they also wanted to acquire Māori land.

-In 1846 New Zealand was divided into two provinces – New Munster (Wellington and the South Island) and New Ulster (the rest of the North Island).
+In 1846 New Zealand was divided into two provinces – New Munster (Wellington, the South Island and Stewart Island) and New Ulster (the rest of the North Island).
 Both were supposed to have their own parliaments, but the New Ulster parliament never met, and New Munster’s met only once.

-A law change in 1852 divided New Zealand into six provinces: Auckland, New Plymouth (later to be re-named Taranaki), Wellington, Nelson, Canterbury and Otago.
+A new British law in 1852 divided New Zealand into six provinces: Auckland, New Plymouth (later renamed Taranaki), Wellington, Nelson, Canterbury and Otago.
 Each had an elected council, and was led by an elected superintendent.
 Other provinces were later set up, in Hawke’s Bay, Southland, Marlborough and finally Westland.

 There was also a national government, which had an upper house (the Legislative Council) and a lower house (the House of Representatives).

 There were a number of plans to create a system to govern Māori, but most of them were never set up.
 In the early 1860s a short-lived system saw government officials work with Māori, but this was ended by the outbreak of the Waikato war in 1863.

 The national government and provincial governments borrowed money for development and to fund wars.
 Some provinces got heavily into debt.